pyccel/pyccel/docs/templates.md

 When a function is declared using a header comment as above:
 -   The function can access the templates declared in its parent's scopes.
 -   A template declared in the same scope as the function overrides any template with the same name in the parent's scopes.

+*Note:*
+When both a decorator and a header comment are used, the decorator takes precedence.

 #### Examples
 In this example the template **T** can be used to define the arguments types of the nested function **f2**:
 ```python